 - Replacing it with a steel and concrete bridge with footpath

-Phase one is complete and phase two, which saw the new bridge lifted into place, took place in February 2017.
+Phase one is complete and phase two, during which the new bridge was lifted into place, commenced in January 2017.

-The road will remain under traffic light control after the two phases of work until the planned completion date and opening of the new bridge, expected to be in May 2017.
+The road will remain under traffic light control until the opening of the new bridge at the end of June 2017.
 Road users are advised to plan their journey and allow extra time whilst the temporary lights remain in place.

 Further information can be found in the FAQs attached to this page.